Leslie Cochran: As an Austin fixture

-Cochran ran for Mayor of Austin three times, most recently in 2003.
+Cochran ran for Mayor of Austin three times, with his final campaign in 2003.
 He earned a second-place finish in 2000, garnering 7.75% of the vote.
 He said his life on the streets advocating for police accountability was a good background for the job.
 He appeared with his boa and tiara at mayoral debates, but spoke about real issues.
 Cochran showed up for a mayoral campaign interview in 2003 wearing a women's business suit.
 "He looked like a stewardess from the golden age of air travel," said the Austin Chronicle editor.
 Cochran talked about problems ahead for a city that was creative and fun, but growing so fast that it could become big and bland.
 "He was talking about issues we are still talking about today, nearly a decade later, as Austin has grappled with change.
 He had actually thought about real issues that were facing the city, and not all of his ideas were particularly out there.
 He certainly wasn't the craziest person I ever dealt with running for office, by a long shot."
 If elected, Cochran promised to plant more trees and wear more conservative dresses to "respect the office."

 Cochran was featured prominently in the 2010 book Weird City: Sense of Place and Creative Resistance in Austin, Texas.
 In the book, the author interviewed Cochran at Bouldin Creek Coffeehouse where they discussed such topics as Austin's rapid growth, commercialization, and the "Keep Austin Weird" campaign.
 He appeared on NBC's The Tonight Show with Jay Leno, wearing a thong.
 He did occasional odd jobs for local businesses and appeared in an ad for Pinky's Pagers that aired locally during the 2001 Super Bowl.
 He also worked as a model, and a local business lent him a three-wheeler bicycle with advertising to pedal around town.